Monday 1 June 2020

 The Maps

 Terror From the Deep's maps are generally one-third larger than those of Enemy Unknown, and the alien bases are four levels deep, two more than EU.
-Clearing the outdoors maps quickly becomes a chore, but that's nothing compared to the alien bases and terror missions.
-EU had a problem whereby occasionally the last enemy on the map got stuck, and you had to waste time hunting it down, but the maps were much smaller and easier to search and/or level with explosives so it wasn't a huge problem.
+Clearing the outdoors maps swiftly becomes a chore, but that's nothing compared to the alien bases and terror missions.
+EU had a problem whereby occasionally the last enemy on the map got stuck, and you had to waste time hunting it down, but the maps were much smaller and easier to flatten with explosives so it wasn't a huge problem.

 UFO's final level took place over two separate maps.
-The developers of Deep ran with this and made all of the terror missions and colony assaults two-map affairs, with the final battle taking place over the course of three maps.
-Unfortunately the multi-map battles are dull slogs, the final battle especially so.
+The developers of Deep ran with this and made all of the terror missions and colony assaults two-map affairs.
+Each map has four layers, so that's eight layers of maze-like action.
+The final battle takes place over the course of three maps.
+The multi-map battles are dull slogs, the final battle especially so.

 The first part of the final level is at least a little bit spooky.

-The ultimate suit of armour makes your soldiers look like turtles.
+The ultimate suit of armour makes XCOM's soldiers look like turtles.
 Which makes sense given the aquatic environment, so I don't know what to think.

-Incidentally Gerard Dujardin has a psi-skill of 86.
+Gerard Dujardin, pictured here, has a psi-skill of 86.
 It's the single most crucial soldier attribute - anything below about 75 makes the soldier vulnerable to mind control and thus a liability in battle.
 The other attributes can be trained, but psi-skill is fixed, so there comes a point when you have to sack two-thirds of your soldiers.

 UFO had a similarly straightforward final level, but it was concise and felt like a proper battle, with lots of the game's toughest enemies packed into one place.
 It ended with a fun albeit cheesy semi-animated cutscene, whereas Terror From the Deep has charmless mid-1990s CGI instead.

 I can't re-iterate how much of a slog Terror From the Deep is to play.
 Clearing a pair of four-level terror maps is torture, and the alien colony assaults are just as bad; if you try to wipe out all the aliens it takes an hour or more.
-It's far easier to land and immediately take off again (in the case of the terror missions) or just blow up the alien control centre (in the colony assaults), which raises the question of what was the point making the maps so big.
+It's far easier to land, clear out the landing zone, and immediately take off again (in the case of the terror missions) or just blow up the alien control centre and run away (in the colony assaults), which raises the question of what was the point making the maps so big.

 My hunch is that the developers played through each of the large-scale maps once, but didn't account for the fact that the player would have to complete them several times.
-Perhaps the idea of UFO on a larger scale was appealing, but the actualité is dreadful because the game does nothing to make the larger maps interesting.
+The idea of UFO on a larger scale is appealing, but the actualité is dreadful because the game does nothing to make the larger maps interesting.

 The Numbers

 The developers of Terror From the Deep tackled this in two ways.
 Firstly they made XCom's weapons less powerful across the board.
 Deep's heavy plasma rifle carries ten rounds instead of thirty-five, and it can't fire on full-auto.
-It also uses more of your soldiers' time units, so they can only squeeze off two shots per turn rather than six.
+It also eats up more time units, so XCOM's finest can only squeeze off two shots per turn rather than six.

-Secondly the developers made the most common enemy, the Lobster Man, much tougher than the first game's Mutons, but unfortunately the two changes work against each other.
-There's still no point using anything except the heavy plasma analogue because the ubiquitous Lobster Man shrugs off everything else, and because your soldiers can only squeeze off one or two shots a turn you have to line up a dozen troops and salvo fire at everything, which makes for a slow-paced game.
+The developers also made the most common enemy unit, the Lobster Man, much tougher than the first game's Muton, but unfortunately the two changes work against each other.
+There's still no point using anything except the heavy plasma analogue, because the Lobster Man shrugs off everything else, but XCOM's finest can only squeeze off one or two shots a turn, so the battles involve lining up eight or nine troops and salvo firing at everything, which makes for a slow-paced game.

-On the positive side all of the enemies are vulnerable to melee weapons, so you can in theory kill them with your array of underwater drills, but this isn't much help in the outdoors.
-Lobster Men are also vulnerable to stun weapons, but you can only carry a handful of stun rounds into battle, and the baddies have a nasty habit of waking up and melee-ing your soldiers in the back.
-For the underground maps it's perfectly viable to make your soldiers duel-wield a drill and a stun launcher, or a guided missile projector, but it still feels as if the developers hadn't playtested the end result extensively.
+On the positive side the enemies are vulnerable to melee weapons, and XCOM now has an array of underwater drills, but this isn't much help in the outdoors maps.
+Lobster Men are also vulnerable to stun weapons, but XCOM's soldiers can only carry a handful of stun rounds into battle, and the baddies have a nasty habit of waking up mid-mission and melee-ing XCOM's soldiers in the back.
+Or alternatively they wake up mid-mission and run away, at which point the player has to sweep the battlefield all over again, looking for the last enemy hiding in a cupboard somewhere.

-Furthermore a few of the maps take place on dry land.
-Most of XCom's weapons work equally well above or below the water, but the rocket launcher and heavy cannon analogue don't work in the open air.
+Some of the maps take place on dry land.
+Most of XCOM's weapons work equally well above or below the water, but the rocket launcher and heavy cannon analogue don't work in the open air.
 Which is unfortunate because the rocket launcher - torpedo launcher, whatever - is the only starting weapon that can reliably take down some of the heavy terror units.
-It's one of those changes that makes a certain amount of logical sense, but raises a bunch of questions; why can't XCOM buy regular rocket launchers on the open market and use them instead?
+It's one of those changes that makes a certain amount of logical sense, but raises a bunch of questions.
+Why can't XCOM buy regular rocket launchers on the open market and use them instead?
 The team can buy hand grenades and rifles, why not rocket launchers?
 Why not use the laser weapons XCOM developed during the first alien war?

 How come cat doesn't need a gas mask when he goes outside?
 Because cats don't breathe, that's why.